 Canfield: Cave Trail Loop is a 3.8 mile moderately trafficked loop trail located near Coeur d'Alene, Idaho that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for mountain biking and off road driving and is accessible from March until October.
+The trail is primarily used for mountain biking and off road driving and is best used from March until October.
 Dogs are also able to use this trail.

 off road driving